kubernetes-sigs/cluster-api-provider-openstack/docs/config.md

 ## Custom pod network CIDR

 If `192.168.0.0/16` is already in use within your network, you must select a different pod network CIDR.
-You have to adjust the CIDR `192.168.0.0/16` with your own in:
+You have to adjust the CIDR `192.168.0.0/16` with your own in the generated example files:
 * [examples/_out/addons.yaml](../examples/_out/addons.yaml)
 * [examples/_out/cluster.yaml](../examples/_out/cluster.yaml)